ihor-delta/delta/APPS.md

 - interaction with @CI mechanisms for personal interests or interests of small group of people is forbidden except if interaction is organised according to the Freedoms
 - using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private with an opportunity to make joint chats (public private messages for other representatives)
 - *Subconscious* messaging is forbidden.
-- Voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are forbidden
+- voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are forbidden
 - Messages with explaining of situation is allowed under the condition of forming it by @CI mechanisms according to priorities of the Freedoms
 - Limitation is 1 message for each representative per day per each group
 - Messaging through other representatives is forbidden